 Buyer closing costs in NYC are between 1.5% to 6% of the purchase price.
 Buyer closing costs are higher for condos vs. co-ops, and closing costs are the highest for new developments (also known as sponsor sales).

-The largest buyer closing costs in NYC include the Mortgage Recording Tax (1.8% to 1.925%) and the Mansion Tax (1%) on purchases of $1 million or more.
+The largest buyer closing costs in NYC include the Mortgage Recording Tax (1.8% to 1.925%) and the Mansion Tax (1% to 3.9%) on purchases of $1 million or more.
 Other large buyer closing costs include Title Insurance for condos and houses, real estate attorney fees as well as lender, building and miscellaneous fees.

 The Mortgage Recording Tax is not applicable to co-ops, as the tax only applies to real property.
 Co-ops are not considered to be real property since unit owners actually purchase shares in the private corporation that owns the co-op.